XmanJL/ProductiveDailyPlanner/README.md

 ## App Functionalities

-So far, our App only offers the following functionalities:
+So far, our Retro-Styled App only offers the following functionalities:

 1. Add Task to the To-Do List (by 'Create Task' button)
 2. Delete Task from the To-Do List (by 'Mark As Done' button)